IIIF/cookbook-recipes/recipe/0057-publishing-v2-and-v3/index.md

 	< date: Fri, 07 Mar 2025 15:54:11 GMT
 	< content-type: application/json

-The response should be a v3 manifest.
-Note that the value of the `id` field remains the same as the v2 response:
+The response now should be a v3 manifest.
+Note that the value of the manifest's `id` field is the same as in the v2 manifest.

 {% include jsonviewer.html src="manifest-v3.json" %}